Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

 ## Back to real-life

-This is common python code, taken from real-life project with minimal changes:
+This is a piece of common python code, taken from real-life project with minimal changes:

 ``` python
 urls = ...